yomboy222/spellbinder/readme.txt

 TODO:

+implement "bonus word" message as a GameElement so that you can put animation around it.

+think how you can use css to draw attention to new messages (also get a good notification sound)

 investigate ways of dragging/dropping objects. takes place of double-click. same distinction between movable/immovable objects. one big advantage is you have a more intuitive procedure for "using one thing on/against/with another thing". tools become more appealing for puzzles.

+keep track of z-order of objects ... might need two separate arrays, things behind player and things in front of player? or one array with things and player included?

+redraw runes

 different sounds for different spells?